nrsimonelli/dark-magic/README.md

 ### gulp

 In order to switch between themes dynamically we needed to make use of gulp as well as react-switch-theme-provider.
 After defining our less themes and their locations in our gulpfile.js we will run `npx gulp less` to compile them into public css files that we can call upon later.
-It is important to note that any change you make in one of your less theme files will not take effect until you run the gulp command.
+It is important to note that your gulpfile.js must be in the root of your project folder and that any change you make to a less file will not take effect until you have run the npx gulp command.

 ![gulp](/src/static/img/gulp.png)